airbr/2023-AI-Tools/README.md

 ## This README is an introduction to trying out two AI coding tools.

-I want to help put them into context and de-hype them a little bit but recognize their use cases.
-I have a strong personal opinion these tools are primarily suitable to certain educational environments such as a coding generation AI tool.
-Basically, I hope this guide helps you find usage of AI versus other methods as part of a balanced diet and toolbelt.
+With this guide I want to help put some AI tools into context and de-hype them a little bit but also recognize their use cases.
+I have a personal opinion that these tools are suitable for their purpose as a coding generation AI tool.
+Basically, I hope this guide helps you find usage of AI versus other programming techniques as part of a balanced diet and toolbelt.

 Products out there I am focusing on:
 * Github Copilot (paid, in IDE, $10 a month)